 Best For Multifunctionality

-In the modern world, moms on the go are likely to be carrying a cellphone, tablet, or laptop when out and about with their toddler.
+In the modern world, moms on the go are likely to be carrying a cell phone, tablet, or laptop when out and about with their toddlers.

 It doesn’t matter whether you’re working while traveling or if you bring an iPad to keep your little one preoccupied during the day – you’re going to need space for technology in a backpack.